Murder of Kuah Bee Hong: Fate of Goh Hong Choon

 On 21 February 1994, 26-year-old Goh Hong Choon appealed his conviction and death sentence at the Court of Appeal, with his defence counsel arguing that the trial judge Kan Ting Chiu was erred in rejecting Goh's version of how he killed the victim and sought to overturn the conviction, but the three judges - Chief Justice Yong Pung How, Judges of Appeal L P Thean and M Karthigesu - held that the trial judge had correctly rejected the defence's account of the murder and hence upheld the High Court's decision whilst rejecting Goh's appeal.

 On 29 July 1994, 26-year-old Goh Hong Choon was hanged at Changi Prison, where the city state's death row inmates were held before their executions at the prison's gallows.
-On that same day, four more people, consisting of Ibrahim Masod for killing goldsmith Phang Tee Wah, Lee Teck Sand who stabbed and killed Singapore Polytechnic lecturer Tan Chin Liong, and two drug traffickers (one Singaporean and one Nigerian), were also executed at the same prison as Goh.
+On that same day, four more people, consisting of Ibrahim Masod for killing goldsmith Phang Tee Wah, Lee Teck Sang who stabbed and killed Singapore Polytechnic lecturer Tan Chin Liong, and two drug traffickers (one Singaporean and one Nigerian), were also executed at the same prison as Goh.
 In the aftermath of Goh's execution, Singaporean crime show Crimewatch re-enacted the Kuah Bee Hong case and it aired as the tenth and final episode of the show's annual season in December 1994.
 Professor Chao Tzee Cheng, who conducted the autopsy and solved the crime in real life, portrayed himself in the re-enactment.